-- Clean or wipe your hands to remove any excess dirt or moisture from the fingers. - Enroll and use a different finger for authentication. - If your hands are dry, apply lotion to them.
+• Clean or wipe your hands to remove any excess dirt or moisture from the fingers.

+• Enroll and use a different finger for authentication.

-Notice on deleting data from your solid-state drive
+Deleting data from your storage drive

-Some of the data stored on the solid-state drive might be sensitive.
-Handing your computer over to someone else without deleting the installed software, such as operating systems and application software, might even violate license agreements.
-Be sure to delete data stored on the solid-state drive before you dispose of, sell, or hand over your computer.
+Some of the data stored on the storage drive might be sensitive.
+Handing your computer over to someone else without deleting the installed software, such as operating systems and programs, might even violate the license agreements.
+Be sure to delete data stored on the storage drive before you dispose of, sell, or hand over your computer.

-You can use the following methods to delete data from the solid-state drive:
+You can use the following methods to delete data from the storage drive:

-- Move the data to the Recycle Bin, and then empty the Recycle Bin. - Delete the data. - Format your solid-state drive, using the software for initializing it. - Use the recovery program provided by Lenovo to bring the solid-state drive back to the factory default settings.
+- Move the data to the Recycle Bin, and then empty the Recycle Bin. - Format your storage drive, using the software to initialize it. - Use the recovery program provided by Lenovo to bring the storage drive back to the factory default settings.

 These operations, however, only change the file location of the data; they do not delete the data itself.
-In other words, the data retrieval processing is disabled under an operating system such as Windows operating system.
 The data is still there, even though it seems to be lost.
 Thus, it is sometimes possible to read the data by use of special software for data recovery.
-There is a risk that people of bad faith might read and misuse the critical data on the solid-state drives for unexpected purposes.
+There is a risk that people of bad faith might read and misuse the critical data on storage drives for unexpected purposes.

-To prevent leakage of data, it is important that you delete all the data from the solid-state drive when you dispose of, sell, or hand over your computer.
-You can destroy the data physically by smashing the solid-state drive with a hammer, or magnetically by means of strong magnetic power, thus making the data unreadable.
+To prevent leakage of data, it is important that you delete all the data from the hard disk drive when you dispose of, sell, or hand over your computer.
+You can destroy the data physically by smashing the hard disk drive with a hammer, or magnetically by means of strong magnetic power, thus making the data unreadable.
 But it is recommended that you use the software (payware) or service (pay service) developed for that purpose.
 The process might take several hours.